TheNetAdmin/VANS/tests/precision/README.md

 ```

 This should generate a HTML file containing only a title.
 If the generation success, then your `RMarkdown` environment
 is ready.
-If the generation failed, pleas open a GitHub issue and discuss the issues with the developers.
+If the generation failed, please open a GitHub issue and discuss the issues with the developers.

 ## Usage